 Amazon Project Zero is a new program that leverages the combined strengths of Amazon and the brands that use the platform to drive counterfeit products and sellers to zero.
 Amazon recently announced this exciting project and many details are still unclear, but there are a number of things we already know.

 Let’s start with the potential benefits of Project Zero.
-By utilizing what Amazon calls, their three powerful tools, brands will be able to eliminate counterfeit products and sellers completely.
+By utilizing what Amazon calls, its three powerful tools, brands will be able to eliminate counterfeit products and sellers completely.